godot-escoria/escoria-demo-game/docs/custom_signals.md

 `game` must still be the lowermost node in your scene tree.
 However, it may have a child of type `Node`.

-This child is named `rmb_script` because it only hosts the script where you implement your behavior.
+This child is named `signal_script` because it only hosts the script where you implement your behavior.
 You do not want to attempt scripting signals without a `Node` to bind to;
 see the [connect()](http://docs.godotengine.org/en/latest/classes/class_object.html?highlight=connect#class-object-connect)
 documentation.
 The `target` can not be `self` in a static script and things get real messy